 Selection for \sleipnir\ relies on meta information from the DESI spectroscopic pipeline, including the measured spectral redshift measured by the DESI redshift fitter \redrock\ and a basic spectroscopic classification of the object as a galaxy rather than a stellar source \cite{guy_2023_SpectroscopicDataProcessing}.
 The full selection parameters and reasoning are outlined in Table~\ref{tab:spectra_section}.

-All criteria must be met for a object to be processed by the primary \sleipnir\ analysis routine.
-Whilst we do not select spectra from specific observational programs, the upper redshift cut (z <= 0.45) significantly limits the number of spectra selected from the LRG, ELG and QSO samples, for which the peak of the redshift distributions are significantly higher than our upper cut-off.
+All criteria must be met for an object to be processed by the primary \sleipnir\ analysis routine.
+Whilst we do not select spectra from specific observational programs, the upper redshift cut ($z \le 0.45$) significantly limits the number of spectra selected from the LRG, ELG, and QSO samples, for which the peak of the redshift distributions are significantly higher than our upper cutoff.
 As such, our input sample is dominated numerically by the BGS sample.
-The upper left panel of Figure~\ref{fig:Sample_Breakdown_1} is a redshift distribution showing the breakdown of the input sample.
-Note that a single galaxy can be classified for observation as part of more than one program and as such the full sample redshift distribution is not a simple numeric sum of the individual program redshift distributions.
-The bottom panel of Figure~\ref{fig:Sample_Breakdown_1} serves as a summary of this program distribution.
+The upper-left panel of Fig.~\ref{fig:Sample_Breakdown_1} is a redshift distribution showing the breakdown of the input sample.
+Note that a single galaxy can be classified for observation as part of more than one program; as such, the full sample redshift distribution is not a simple numeric sum of the individual program redshift distributions.
+The bottom panel of Fig.~\ref{fig:Sample_Breakdown_1} serves as a summary of this program distribution.